wp-plugins/wp-accessibility/readme.txt

 1. Download the plugin's zip file, extract the contents, and upload them to your wp-content/plugins folder.
 2. Login to your WordPress dashboard, click "Plugins", and activate WP Accessibility.
-2. Customise your settings on the Settings > WP Accessibility page.
+3. Customise your settings on the Settings > WP Accessibility page.

 == Changelog ==

+= 1.3.4 =

+* Bug fix: Only enqueue stylesheets when settings require them.
+* Bug fix: Search filter should only be applied on front-end
+* Add SVG filter to provide grayscaling in Firefox
+* Add Languages: Hebrew, Greek

 = 1.3.3 =